On This Page

 I have not practised nursing in the previous three years.
 What does this mean for me?

 If you have not practised nursing at any time in the previous three years, you will have to answer 'no' to the declaration of practice.
 You will no longer be eligible to hold registration in the General or Extended classes.
 You can either apply to register in the Non-Practising Class or resign from the College.
-If you do not choose either option, your certificate of registration will be revoked.
+If you do not choose either option, your certificate of registration will expire and you will no longer be permitted to practise nusring in Ontario.

 I practised nursing in the previous three years, but not in Ontario.
 What does this mean for me?